sichanyoo/feh-robot/README.md

 This is the github repo of team Milkshake 3's documentation from Fundamentals of Engineering Honors Robot Project of SPR 2020 semester.

-## Milkshake 3 members with corresponding tasks were:
+## Team "Milkshake 3" members with corresponding tasks were:

 Sichan Yoo/Yuh: movement/motor functions & main chassis construction
 Karthick Siva: general coding & supporting chassis construction